 BS in Recreation, Parks, and Tourism, Radford University

 Fitzroy has always loved adventure and being with his humans.
 He enjoys the freedom of the road, exploring new trails, and all the different smells and dogs to play with.
 Although shy at first, Fitz is sweet and friendly to people and all different animals, besides squirrels.
-He has travelled extensively throughout the US and Canada (more than most humans) and will be adding the Southern Hemisphere to his exploits.
-Fitzroy is best running trails, swimming open waters, and now, acting as captain of his new chariot, the Tail Wagon.
+He has traveled extensively throughout the US and Canada (more than most humans) and will be adding the Southern Hemisphere to his exploits.
+Fitzroy is best running trails, swimming open waters, and now, acting as captain of his new chariot, the Burley Tail Wagon.
 Our trusty companion is thrilled to join us!